-For predetermined sites, including select preliminary and finals sites, teams must stay at an NCAA-provided hotel unless otherwise noted.
+For all NCAA predetermined championships, Anthony Travel, acting on NCAA's behalf shall contract hotel accommodations for the participating institutions/student-athlete(s).
+The contracted hotel properties shall be within 30 miles (30 minutes) of the competition site and be priced at a fair and reasonable market room rate.
+The selection of a competition site may be dependent on availability and quality of rooms for participating institutions/student-athlete(s).
+Teams must stay at an NCAA contracted hotel unless otherwise noted.
 Hosts are no longer required to secure the rooms.
 Anthony Travel, the official hotel management provider of the NCAA, will solicit, negotiate and contract all hotel rooms at these sites.